dthain/compilers-fa22/scanner.md

 variable names, breaking complex tasks down into smaller functions, and using constructive comments where appropriate.

-To turn in via github, please review the [General Instructions for Turning In](general.md)
+To turn in via github, please review the [General Instructions for Turning In](general.md).
+Make sure that your code is tagged as a release named "scan".

 **This assignment is due on Wednesday, September 14th at 11:59PM  Late assignments are not accepted.**